The biggest mistake runners make is to underestimate the value of a top quality pair of running socks.

 Buy now: Compressport | $40

-Compressport divides its range of compression socks up based on whether they‚Äôre best suited for racing or recovery, with the latter being lighter so you don‚Äôt overheat or find them uncomfortable on the run.
+Compressport divides its range of compression socks up based on whether they‚Äôre best suited for racing or recovery, with the former being lighter so you don‚Äôt overheat or find them uncomfortable on the run.
 However, the range also includes these socks designed for using for both running and recovery, though ideally not on the same day, because no matter how breathable and quick-drying a pair of socks are you‚Äôre probably going to want to switch sets directly after a run.

 A seamless design helps to reduce any risk of chafing and the fabric is soft and comfortable despite the compression, which lessens at the top of the sock compared to the foot and lower calf.